The Unjournal · Pivotal Questions Initiative

 5. Scale-use heterogeneity: shifters vs. stretchers

-A useful decomposition is the affine model, which separates two types of scale-use differences across respondents:[11]The "shifters vs. stretchers" framework derives from Benjamin et al. (2012, 2014, 2023).
+When comparing different interventions using WELLBY estimates, a key concern is that different people (or populations) may use the life satisfaction scale differently.
+A useful framework is the affine model, which separates two types of scale-use differences:[11]The "shifters vs. stretchers" framework derives from Benjamin et al. (2012, 2014, 2023).
 See also Oswald (2008) and Kaiser & Oswald (2022) on scale-use heterogeneity.
+This matters especially when comparing intervention effects measured in different study populations—for example, a mental health program in Uganda vs. a cash transfer in Kenya.

 $u_{it} = a_i + b_i \cdot LS_{it}$